 Notable CPU advancements: Superscalar architectures and SIMD instructions.

-Outstanding GPU features: Pixel-programmable 3D pipelines.
+Outstanding GPU features: Pixel-programmable 3D pipelines and anisotropic filters.

 Consoles have become multimedia platforms, this machines are now more capable than just playing games, which is why security is now a critical factor.